On a class of conserved phase field systems with a maximal monotone perturbation

 Combining \eqref{nuovaRegg2} and \eqref{nuovaRegg3} we obtain that

-Thanks to \eqref{0} and \eqref{tecnicadistima1}, the first term on the right-hand side of \eqref{slideccoultima} is bounded by a positive constant $c$ independent of $\rho$ and $\varepsilon$ (cf. the analogous bound discussed below \eqref{utilissima111122222}).
-Since $\beta_{\varepsilon}$ is maximal monotone, the second term on the right-hand side of \eqref{slideccoultima} is non-positive.
-As $\pi$ is a Lipschitz continuous function with Lipschitz constant $C_{\pi}$, we have that
+Thanks to \eqref{0} and \eqref{tecnicadistima1}, the first term o n the right-hand side o f \eqref{slideccoultima} is bo unded by a po sitive co nstant $c$ independent o f $\rho$ and $\varepsilon$ (cf. the analo go us bo und discussed belo w \eqref{utilissima111122222}).
+Since $\beta_{\varepsilon}$ is maximal mo no to ne, the seco nd term o n the right-hand side o f \eqref{slideccoultima} is no n-po sitive.
+As $\pi$ is a Lipschitz co ntinuo us functio n with Lipschitz co nstant $C_{\pi}$, we have that

 Finally, using \eqref{dis2}, the last term on the right-hand side of \eqref{slideccoultima} is estimated as follows: